therealnoof/terraform-aws-sslo-lab/README.md

 Terraform code to deploy a SSLO lab in AWS...aka Lab in a Box.

 ##Caution, this code deploys actual AWS infrastructure, therefore this will cost $.
-Deploy at your own peril.##
+Deploy at your own risk.##

 ##For Lab or demostration purposes only do not use this for a production environment.##